On January 28th 1999, an obscure

 Most events are staged from Fridays

-through Sundays and in most cases, on the actual field where the
+through Sundays and in some cases, on the actual field where the

 original battles were fought.
 During this weekend, each reenacter